kris-nader/sc-type-py/README.md

 ```
-For the sake of showing that scType-py and scType-R result in the same annotations, we will export ex_max to a txt file and use R to overlay the scType-R annotations and the scType-py annotations.
+To validate the consistency between scType-py and scType-R annotations, we'll export ex_max to a txt file.
+Subsequently, we'll use R to overlay the annotations derived from scType-R alongside those from scType-py.

 <br>
 <p align="center">